 Northampton's shared use path network (bike paths and rail trails) is easily accessible to about 70% of Northampton's residents.
-We hope to continue to expand the network until we have trails accessible to 80% of our population and can serve more destinations to home, work, and play.
+We will continue to expand the network to serve more destinations and be accessible to 80% of our population.
+The trails are primarily ten feet wide asphalt trails.

 Shared use path responsibilities in Northampton are: